AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-For a call on a non-dispatching operation, a proof obligation is introduced (as for any run-time check) to ensure that the specific precondition check associated with the statically denoted callee will succeed.
+For a call on a nondispatching operation, a proof obligation is introduced (as for any run-time check) to ensure that the specific precondition check associated with the statically denoted callee will succeed.